Arana-Jayavihan/AndroControl/README.md

 Currently the application only support linux environments and mouse controls only.

 ## TODOs
++ Functionality to remember servers on frontend.
+Done ✅
 + Implement proper keyboard controls.
-+ Functionality to remember servers on frontend.
+Pending ⏳
 + Implementing an authentication mechanism.
+Pending ⏳
 + Adding TLS to secure the socket communication.
+Pending ⏳

 ## How To Install
 ### Prerequisities